xieyi900/access-control/README.md

 ## Core methods
  1. Add User Access

-Here we load the data from access.json after the instantiation of UserAccessService bean. and put the data into a userAccessMap that will be utilized to save the related endpoints once we need to add user access.
-Since there will be a case that sometimes it may cause a amount of time if too many userIds in the map, we use the threadpool and Compleatable features to asynchronously executing the writeFile task so that it will not block the main thread.
+Here we load the data from access.json and save in a map after the instantiation of UserAccessService bean.
+Since there will be a case that sometimes it may cause a amount of time if too many userIds in the map, we use the threadpool and Compleatable features to asynchronously executing the writeFile task so that it won't block the main thread.
 Besides, we add a callback interface to notify whenever the success of failure on the task.

        public ResponseEntity<Object> addUserAccess(String userId, List<String> endpoints, WriteCallBack callBack) {
         userAccessMap.put(userId, endpoints);